 An extended challenge for the world's best

-The move to a 2,000m distance, bringing parity with Olympic Rowing, will play out on the Paralympic stage for the first time at Tokyo 2020.
-To the longer duration of the race will not only mean a greater physical challenge for the athletes but will also require different tactical approaches.
+The move to a 2,000m distance, bringing parity with Olympic Rowing, will be seen on the Paralympic stage for the first time at Tokyo 2020.
+The longer duration of the race will not only mean a greater physical challenge for the athletes but will also require different tactical approaches.

 Qualification for Tokyo 2020 will be determined by placings achieved in a number of World Rowing qualification events.
-The first qualification places will go to countries achieving the top rankings at the 2019 World Rowing Championships.
+The first qualification places went to countries who achieved the top rankings at the 2019 World Rowing Championships.
 Further qualification places in the single sculls will go to crews winning their respective Paralympic Continental Regattas, as well as the top-ranked crews at the Final Paralympic Qualification Regatta in the year of the Games.

 Great Britain is particularly strong in para rowing, having won three gold medals and one bronze in the Rio 2016 Paralympic regatta.
 France, USA and Canada are leading rivals, while China has proved to be the strongest team in Asia to date.